zqdalianchina/open-webui/README.md

 If you have any questions, suggestions, or need assistance, please open an issue or join our [Open WebUI Discord community](https://discord.gg/5rJgQTnV4s) to connect with us! 🤝

+This project is powered by the "Open Source Project Free VPS Plan" from [VTEXS](https://vtexs.com/).
+Thanks to the [VTEXS](https://vtexs.com/) Open Source Community for their support!

 ## Star History

 <a href="https://star-history.com/#open-webui/open-webui&Date">